 General endotracheal tube anesthesia is required for the procedure.
 The anesthesiologist should be prepared for the potential of a difficult intubation including the availability of flexible brochoscopy to assist placement of the endotracheal tube.

 The patient is transferred to the operating room table with a lateral transfer device.
 The patient is placed in the supine position and secured to the operating room table with Velcro leg straps and a spindle sheet for the pelvis.
-The arms are ...
+The arms are placed on arm boards, and sometimes the left arm is ...